bhauman/lein-figwheel/figwheel-main/README.md

 ## Quick Usage

+> It is assumed that you have perused https://clojurescript.org/guides/quick-start

 First, make sure you have the [Clojure CLI Tools](https://clojure.org/guides/getting_started) installed.

+On Mac OSX with brew:

+    brew install clojure

-Now quickly launch a ClojureScript REPL with:
+Now launch a ClojureScript REPL with:

 ```
 clj -Sdeps "{:deps {com.bhauman/figwheel-main {:mvn/version \"0.1.0-SNAPSHOT\"}}}}"  -m figwheel.main